Our Summer Explorers Camp is full for 2022. Be sure to check back next year!

 Outdoor Adventurer, July 18 – 22 (Week Full) Spend the week outside in nature exploring and investigating the outdoors!
 We’ll learn some survival skills and use our senses to appreciate nature and our surroundings.
 We’ll check out how animals survive in the outdoors during all seasons and spend our days hiking, running and playing.
 If mother nature brings the rain, we’ll adapt just like our animal friends.

-Junior Environmentalist, July 25 – 29 (Few Spaces Available) Join us for an important week of camp that will boost our environmental awareness through conservation and exploration of our surroundings.
+Junior Environmentalist, July 25 – 29 (Week Full) Join us for an important week of camp that will boost our environmental awareness through conservation and exploration of our surroundings.
 Campers will learn to appreciate our environment and its fragile ecosystem by exploring our forests and trails, fields, and gardens.
 We’ll learn the best practices for taking care of our earth by reducing, reusing and recycling and what it means to be an environmentalist.

 Have Questions?
 Contact our Program Director, Stacey at: email@example.com or 845.831.3800